warpdotdev/docs/features/themes/custom-themes.md

 If your theme has an intended custom background image, include a comment in the yaml with a link to where people should download it.
 {% endhint %}

+## Create your own theme with Warp-Themes.com

+[Warp-Themes.com](https://warp-themes.com/) is a web app built entirely by community member  [Torben Haack](https://twitter.com/torben_haack).
+The tool allows you to visually customize your own terminal theme with a few simple color selections, then download that theme file and have Warp load it into its theme picker.
+Please see more on how to use the app in our [Warp-Themes blog post](https://www.warp.dev/blog/create-custom-terminal-theme).

 ## Community

 All other Warp-related things can be discussed in our [Warp official repo](https://github.com/warpdotdev/Warp/discussions?discussions\_q=label%3ARoadmap+sort%3Atop) or our [Discord server](https://discord.gg/warpdotdev).